Skip to main content

 Directed Investigations

-For more information regarding the investigations process, employers can review the Guide to the Investigation Process or contact the Investigator assigned.
+For more information about the investigation process, employers can review the Guide to the Investigation Process or contact the assigned investigator.